lfkeitel/asml-sim/README.md

 Single bytes can be used by enclosing them in single quotes. (`'H'`)

 Strings can be used on a line by themselves by enclosing a string in double quotes.
-The containing bytes are inserted as is an interpreted as raw data.
+The containing bytes are inserted as is and interpreted as raw data.

 Raw bytes can be used when the line doesn't start with a comment, label, or instruction.
 See the data section examples below.